 - Why should your audience look to you and not other brands?

-5 easy steps to brand your landing page
+5 easy steps to create a high-converting branded landing page

-It’s time to begin building a landing page that reflects your brand identity.
-Remember, your landing page could be one of the first touchpoints a prospect has with your brand.
+Your landing page could be one of the first touch points a prospect has with your brand.
 It’s an important time to make a good first impression and establish brand identity.

-2. Be super clear on who your target audience is.
-The more niche, the better.
+1. Be super clear on your target audience — the more niche, the better

-Finding your niche is a crucial step in promoting your business.
+Finding your niche is a crucial step in building a branded landing page.
 Your target audience should be people who want to buy what you’re selling, and who share your brands’ values.

 If you already have brand guidelines that you follow across all marketing channels, you’re one step ahead!
 If not, you’ll find creating design guidelines now will set you up for success down the road.